cubic-js/cubic/packages/auth/README.md

 ### On the API node
-On the API node we have a default middleware function that verifies the socket.io handshake as well as the authorization header on every http request, by verifying the token signature with the provided RSA public key.
+On the API node we have a default middleware function that verifies the WebSocket handshake as well as the authorization header on every http request, by verifying the token signature with the provided RSA public key.

 Should the verification fail, a 401 error message will be returned.<br>